Dsssyc/Garin_Lowry_Model/README.md

 ## interface.py
-interface.py is a module containing functions which may be similar in files named garin_lowry_x。 Do not upload interface.py into the processes folder
+interface.py is a module containing functions which may be similar in files named garin_lowry_x。 You can also use this script to create XML request files.
+Do not upload interface.py into the processes folder

 ## garin_Lory_x.py
-These files include different means to implement Garin-Lowry Model.
+These files include different means to implement Garin-Lowry Model, which must have support from interface.py.